Food is frightening for my fussy eater

 The banana is no different.

-If being on the table is a challenge, there is a lot of work to be done before a child is going to be okay to sit for a snack and have a banana in front of them.
+If being on the table is a challenge, there is a lot of work to be done before your child is going to be okay to sit for a snack and have a banana in front of them.

 His mother bought wooden versions of the fruit in the right shapes and colours and spent a few months playing with these.